 Over 17 miles of stream restoration reestablished a resilient ecosystem for Katy Prairie

 Katy Prairie Stream Mitigation Bank is the first stream mitigation bank in Texas and one of the largest in the world.
-Working closely with the client, the USACE Galveston District, and other permitting agencies, we provided ecosystem restoration and stream design services, developing the mitigation banking instrument.
+Working closely with the client, the USACE Galveston District, and other permitting agencies, we provided ecosystem restoration and stream design services.

 Our work included a comprehensive site and watershed assessment to ascertain the processes driving flood risk, bank erosion, ecosystem restoration needs and opportunities, and the potential to expand and enhance adjacent wetlands.
 We developed a comprehensive design to provide flood risk management, and we incorporated a variety of functional elements aimed at supporting local flora and fauna.